lp5786766/my-portfolio/README.md

 ![Contact Page Screenshot](assets/images/contactsnip.PNG)

-You can navigate through pages using the navigation bar at the top of each page.
+You can navigate between pages using the navigation bar at the top of each page.

 ## Credits: